uber/baseweb/rfcs/toast-component.md

 ## KIND Constant

 * `info` - Generally used for messages with an informational context
-* `success` - Generally used as a confirmation of a succesful action or operation
+* `positive` - Generally used as a confirmation of a succesful action or operation
 * `warning` - Generally used for messages with an warning context
-* `error` - Generally used as a notification of an error happened as a result of an action or operation
+* `negative` - Generally used as a notification of an error happened as a result of an action or operation

-## PLACEMENT Constant

-* `inline` - positioned according to a normal flow of the document
-* `topLeft` - positioned relative to the browser window
-* `top` - positioned relative to the browser window
-* `topRight` - positioned relative to the browser window
-* `bottomRight` - positioned relative to the browser window
-* `bottom` - positioned relative to the browser window
-* `bottomLeft` - positioned relative to the browser window

 ## Dependencies

-Does this component depend on any 3rd party packages or other internal components?
+* none

 ## Accessibility